 Virtually all hard money mortgage lenders exclusively offer business purpose loans, contrasting with consumer purpose loans designated for personal or household use.
 Instances of consumer purpose loans encompass financing for primary residence acquisition, personal credit card debt consolidation or home renovation projects.

-Can I Buy an Investment Property with a Hard Money Loan or HELOC?
+Can I Buy an Investment Property with a Hard Money HELOC Loan?

 Opting for a hard money equity loan can prove advantageous when acquiring an investment property.
 Home Equity Mart will help you uncover hard money lenders that prioritize the property’s value over your credit score.
 On the other hand, borrowers with subpar credit may still secure a hard money line of credit for investment property purchases.